-Digital transformation is being embraced by many of our customers across the utilities and telecommunications industries.
+Digital transformation is being embraced by many of our customers across telecommunications, electric and gas industries.
 Critical to the success of any digital strategy is having mobile capabilities that support and enable a fully digital operation.
 Mobile capabilities that are easy to use by your field teams and are tightly integrated with other applications, including your GIS, are fundamental to driving digital transformation.

 Most RFP and RFI’s we see from companies are setting the bar way too low and are being satisfied with “good enough” mobile software that will not provide their field teams the solutions they need now and into the future.
 With 120 detailed questions and supporting notes, IQGeo has produced an RFP template in an Excel format that will help you think through the various components of a successful mobile geospatial solution.
 It is designed to help you align the questions in your RFP with your strategic goals in order to choose a long-term partner who understands your business challenges and has a solution to solve them.

 Below is a summary of the key sections and a sample of the questions you should be asking vendors in your evaluation.

 This section is designed to understand the fundamental building blocks of the mobile solution, and the devices and operating systems that are supported.
 With the rapid development in the mobile market, driven by consumer demand, you need flexibility to rapidly adapt your hardware and operating systems for future requirements.

 - Can your mobile application run on iOS, Windows and Android seamlessly from a single code base?

 - Can your solution run online and offline from the same application?